Telegram

 What the loader rejects

-Section titled “What the loader rejects”- Two of
+Section titled “What the loader rejects”- A missing or empty

 idcontaining:(reserved for inline target overrides) or equal to"inapp"(reserved).